 sierra.zip

-directory and select it. - It should ask you a confirmation to inject 25 files, click Yes.
+directory and select it. - It should ask you for a confirmation to inject 25 files; click Yes.

-- Open the File menu and select Save As…
+- Open the File menu and choose Save As….

 - Type in a file name,